hamed-shirbandi/TaskoMask/docs/Commit-Conventions.md

 # Type
 Type Must be one of the following:

-- feat: A new feature
+- **feat**: a new feature
-- fix: A bug fix
+- **fix**: a bug fix
-- refactor: A change that refactor the current code
+- **refactor**: a change that refactor the current code
-- style: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
+- **style**: changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
-- test: Adding missing tests or correcting existing tests
+- **test**: adding missing tests or correcting existing tests
-- docs: Documentation only changes
+- **docs**: documentation only changes
-- chore: a catch-all type for any other commits.
+- **chore**: a catch-all type for any other commits.
 For instance, if you're implementing a single feature and it makes sense to divide the work into multiple commits, you should mark one commit as feat and the rest as chore.

 ## Subject
 The subject contains a succinct description of the change.